ykrmm/composition-bound/README.md

-# Multi-Hop Knowledge Composition — Code and Data
+# [EMNLP 2026 Submission] Multi-Hop Knowledge Composition is Bound by Pretraining Exposure

-This repository contains the code for the experiments in the paper.
-It extends the synthetic biography framework (Allen-Zhu & Li, 2024) with inter-individual relations (friend, enemy) and multi-hop QA, and implements 9 pretraining augmentation strategies to study compositional generalization.
+This repository contains the code for the submitted EMNLP 2026 paper "Multi-Hop Knowledge Composition is Bound by Pretraining Exposure".
+It extends the synthetic biography framework (Phy.
+LLM 3.1) with inter-individual relations (friend, enemy) and multi-hop QA.
+It presents also the 9 pretraining augmentation strategies to study compositional generalization.

 ---